antonycc/owl-to-java/README.md

 * Handling of plurals as collections e.g. Person.parent is a relationship with multiplicity
 * Load configuration set by name e.g. (com.example.OwlToJavaConfigSetSchemaOrg.setTaskConfig(this))
 * Load configuration from Kotlin Script: https://kotlinexpertise.com/run-kotlin-scripts-from-kotlin-programs/
+* Read multiple files (as an overlay)
+* Pull strings into a multi-lingual template resource
+* Add a parameterised fuzzy match (regex) instead of the OwlParser's match of the last 3 characters
-* Extend one schema with another
+* Extend one schema with another (by supporting mappings between schemas)
 * @since versioned annotation on tests and auto-generated version history to CHANGELOG.md
 * Review approach to guidance and help used here: https://github.com/researchgate/gradle-release